rclone/rclone/docs/content/flags.md

-      --delete-after                    When synchronizing, delete files on destination after transferring (default) --delete-before                   When synchronizing, delete files on destination before transferring --delete-during                   When synchronizing, delete files during transfer --ignore-errors                   Delete even if there are I/O errors --max-delete int                  When synchronizing, limit the number of deletes (default -1) --max-delete-size SizeSuffix      When synchronizing, limit the total size of deletes (default off)
+      --delete-after                    When synchronizing, delete files on destination after transferring (default) --delete-before                   When synchronizing, delete files on destination before transferring --delete-during                   When synchronizing, delete files during transfer --fix-case                        Force rename of case insensitive dest to match source --ignore-errors                   Delete even if there are I/O errors --max-delete int                  When synchronizing, limit the number of deletes (default -1) --max-delete-size SizeSuffix      When synchronizing, limit the total size of deletes (default off)